Albanosmilus: Evolution

-According to recent phylogenetic analysis, Barbourofelins likely evolved when Nimravinae dispersed into Africa.
+Barbourofelines likely evolved when nimravines dispersed into Africa during the MN2 stage, with the earliest babrourofelines being small scimitar-toothed predators.
 Their size was likely constrained due to the diversity of hyaenodonts that roamed continent.
-Despite this, they were still able to carve a niche due to their dental morphology.
-Eventually they would disperse into Eurasia and North America.
+Despite this, they were still able to carve a niche due to their derived dental morphology.
+Eventually they would disperse into Eurasia and North America, showing an increase in body size and degree of sabertooth morphology.
 During the late Middle Miocene, A. jourdani replaced Sansanosmilus in Europe.

-A. jourdani may have migrated into North America and evolved into the genus Barbourofelis and the species A. whitfordi.
+It was thought that A. jourdani migrated into North America, evolving into the genus Barbourofelis and the species A. whitfordi.
+The diversification of barbourofelines, canines, and felines, may have placed a role in the extinction of borophagines.